wirenboard/conventions/README.md

         ...
     }

     // Enum titles for control's value.
-Could be set only for type "enum".
+Could be set for type "value" and "text".
-    // Each key in "enum" should be a stringified number, specified in either decimal or hexadecimal format.
+    // In case of type "value", each key in "enum" should be a stringified number, specified in either decimal or hexadecimal format.
     "enum": {
         "0": {
             "en": ENUM_TITLE,